jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 function curl { python -c "from urllib.request import urlopen; print(urlopen('http://${1}').read().decode().strip())" ; }
 ```

 This isn't great for general-purpose replacement of `curl`, but will work for our controlled examples here.
+Those of you on Windows using an updated version of PowerShell should have `curl` aliased to `Invoke-WebRequest`.

 ## Anatomy of a Dockerfile

 ### Dockerfile vs Containerfile

 Dockerfile is a convention that, since popularized by Docker, has stuck around.
 A Containerfile would more appropriately describe the collection of steps that build OCI container images, but almost all tooling looks for a file named simply "Dockerfile" by default.
+We're just going to stick with popular convention and refer to Dockerfiles.

 ### What's in the box